-- Ask my boss to force staff to join the mentoring program.
-Pros-It would be an effective way to get mentors.
-Cons-Staff would be mad at me; the mentors might not do a good job if they are forced to join the program. - Ask my boss to offer staff a bonus to join the mentoring program.
-Pros-It would be an effective way to get mentors; staff would be excited to receive a bonus.
-Cons-It might not be a sustainable solution. - Compile requests for mentorship from new staff, and email these to existing staff.
-Pros-Staff who respond to the email are likely to be good mentors.
-Cons-It would take time; staff might not read the email.
+Potential Solution Pros Cons Ask my boss to force staff to join the mentoring program.
+It would be an effective way to get mentors.
+Staff would be mad at me; the mentors might not do a good job if they are forced to join the program.
+Ask my boss to offer staff a bonus to join the mentoring program.
+It would be an effective way to get mentors; staff would be excited to receive a bonus. a sustainable Compile requests for mentorship from new staff, and email these to existing staff.
+Staff who respond to the email are likely to be good mentors.
+It would take time; staff might not read the email.

 Based on the pros and cons listed, Myra weighs each of the solutions and then decides to start with solution 2 since it has the best balance of pros and cons.
-To put the solution into action, Myra creates a step-by-step plan that includes a deadline to complete each step:
+To put the solution into action, Myra creates a step-bystep plan that includes a deadline to complete each step:

-- 1) Write a proposed budget for the mentoring program (Tuesday after work). - 2) Email the idea and the proposed budget to my boss (Wednesday morning). - 3) Discuss the idea and proposed budget with my boss during our weekly meeting (Wednesday afternoon).
+- Write a proposed budget for the mentoring program (Tuesday after work). - 2.
+Email the idea and the proposed budget to my boss (Wednesday morning). - 3.
+Discuss the idea and proposed budget with my boss during our weekly meeting (Wednesday afternoon).